autumn-mck/gnss-war-room/ReadMe.md

 To send live data to the system, modify `config.json5` to set `gnssSerialPort` to the correct serial port, and run `python -m receiver.publishLive`.

 For prerecorded samples that can be replayed to test the system at any time using `python -m receiver.publishLog`, see https://github.com/autumn-mck/gnss-nmea-samples

+This can be set to publish faster than real-time, i.e. using `GNSS_SPEED_MULT=20 python -m receiver.publishLog`

 ![](./docs/readme-imgs/dataflow.svg)